top of page

 APPROPRIATE DEVICES

-We supply internet-enabled devices to help meet the needs of our community members.
+We supplied internet-enabled devices to help meet the needs of our community members.

 woman with smartphone sitting at table with co-workers in background